Waimea-mhasegawa/200dtd-todo-project/docs/4-review.md

 ### Health & Safety IMPLICATION

 I considered user wellbeing when designing the app.
-The interface uses calming colours and a clean layout to reduce visual strain and stress.
-By helping users organize tasks effectively, the app supports positive mental health and reduces anxiety related to time management.
-It also encourages healthy work–life balance by allowing users to set reminders and manage their workload safely and efficiently.
+The interface uses calming green and a clean layout to reduce visual strain and stress.
+By helping users organise tasks effectively, the app supports positive mental health and reduces anxiety related to task management.
+It also encourages healthy work–life balance by allowing users to set reminders and manage their safely and efficiently.

 ---

 ## Overall Review

+I created a great To-Do app.
+It helps to manage tasks.

 Replace these words with a brief review of how the project went in terms of:
 - What went well?